kumarsajith/kind-automation/README.md

 This scripts are tested only with Ubuntu 18.04, and may not work in other linux distributions.
 To make it work on other distributions, the pre-requsite role need to be modified.

 # Ansible Project Implementation
-The overall automation is developed as ansible roles as below.
+The overall automation is developed as a pipeline of ansible roles.
 Note that ansible role is an independent component that can be combined with any ansible automation script.

 Role definitions
 1. pre-requisite role: This role is prepare the host VM to install kind kubernetes.
 The dependencies include docker, kind and helm packaging.